ehneilsen/rtn-012/index.rst

 Replacement of the healpix look-up table based storage of sky brightness values with one based on approximations using fit Zernike coefficients will have the following effects:

-* The disk storage required for the sky brightness data will drop from 144GiB to 220MiB (for 5th order), 294MiB (for 6th order), or 811MiB (for 11th order).
+* The disk storage required for the sky brightness data will drop from 144GiB to 220 MiB (for 5th order), 294 MiB (for 6th order), or 811 MiB (for 11th order).
-* The values returned will not be exactly those calculated by skycalc_, but only approximations with residuals with standard deviations of 0.02 mag/asec^2 in all cases, and rare extreme deviations of up to 0.26, 0.23, or 0.17 mag/asec^2 for 5th, 6th, and 11th order Zernike polynomials, respectively.
-These extreme deviations occur near a bright moon, when the moon is at an altitude of :math:`\sim 20^{\circ}`.
-For comparison, the precision of the model is about 20 mag/asec^2.
+* The values returned will not be exactly those calculated by skycalc_, but only approximations with residuals with standard deviations of :math:`0.02~\mbox{mag/asec}^2` in all cases, and rare extreme deviations of up to 0.26, 0.23, or 0.17  :math:`\mbox{mag/asec}^2` for 5th, 6th, and 11th order Zernike polynomials, respectively.
+These extreme deviations occur near a bright moon, when the moon is at an altitude of :math:`\sim20^{\circ}`.
+For comparison, the precision of the model is about :math:`20~\mbox{mag/asec}^2`.
 * The time required for the schedule to obtain sky brightness values increases by 77%, 122%, and 448% for 5th, 6th, and 11th order Zernikes, respectively.

 There are additional optimizations that can be made to reduce the disk space required. :numref:`fig-worst-coeff-vs-time` shows that the coefficients change only slowly with time relative to the current sampling: the coefficients can potentially be stored much more sparsely with little loss of precision.
 Furthermore, the limited precision of the model means that double precision data type with which the coefficients are stored may be excessive: the coefficients could potentially be stored as short floats without loss of effective precision.

-.. .. rubric:: References
+.. rubric:: References

 ..
 Make in-text citations with: :cite:`bibkey`.

-.. .. bibliography:: local.bib lsstbib/books.bib lsstbib/lsst.bib lsstbib/lsst-dm.bib lsstbib/refs.bib lsstbib/refs_ads.bib
+.. bibliography:: local.bib lsstbib/books.bib lsstbib/lsst.bib lsstbib/lsst-dm.bib lsstbib/refs.bib lsstbib/refs_ads.bib
-..    :style: lsst_aa
+   :style: lsst_aa